 3. Relational Operators

-Relational operators compare two values and return a boolean result (true
+Relational operators compare two values and return a boolean result (true or false).

 Example